alpmestan/taggy/README.md

 taggyWith :: Bool -> LT.Text -> [Tag]
 ```

 The `Bool` there just lets you specify whether you want to convert the special HTML entities to their corresponding unicode character. `True` means "yes convert them please".
+This function takes lazy `Text` as input.

 Or you can use the raw `run` function, which returns a good old `Result` from _attoparsec_.